leap-stc/leap-stc.github.io/book/explanation/architecture.md

 These environments will be the starting point for LEAP environments.
 They may be augmented as LEAP evolves with more specific software as needed by research projects.

-Use management and access control for the Hub are described in {doc}`/policies/users_roles`.
+Use management and access control for the Hub are described in [](reference.membership).
-We use GitHub for identity management, in order to make it easy to include participants from any partner institution..

 ### The Knowledge Graph